Photo Credit: KConnors

 Maybe you’ve wondered this yourself.
 Perhaps you’re writing fairly regularly—or, if not regularly, at least enough to see the pages adding up.
 And that’s great, you think.
 That’s fine.
 But there’s this niggling little worry, it keeps creeping into your head.
 “Shouldn’t I be doing more?”

-I’ve especially noticed this question among writers who attend one of my retreats.
-They have so much uninterrupted time, such an unusual opportunity to move their manuscript forward, that they’re desperate to make the most of the time.
-Spring Break generates the same response, as do summers and sabbaticals.
-Once we actually find time to write, we’re often off to the next question, which is, “How can I make sure my writing is as efficient as possible?”
+I’ve especially noticed this question among writers who attend the Composed residential writing retreat.
+They have so much uninterrupted time, such an unusual opportunity to move their manuscript forward, that they’re desperate to make the most of the opportunity.
+Spring Break often generates the same response, as do summers and sabbaticals.
+Once we actually find time to write, we’re often off to the next question, which is, “How can I make sure my writing is as efficient as possible?

 The question is legit.
 Writing often takes us down such a windy road that it can seem there’s something terribly wrong with the path we follow.
 So, let me start with the bad news.
 Chances are, your writing’s not efficient.